Godzilla (1954 film): Theatrical

 Godzilla was first released in Nagoya on October 27, 1954, and released nationwide on November 3, 1954.
 At the time of the film's release, it set a new opening day record for any Toho film by selling 33,000 tickets at Toho's cinemas in Tokyo and selling out at Nichigeki Theater.
 As a result, Toho's CEO personally called Honda to congratulate him.
-Honda's wife, Kimi, noted "that sort of thing didn't usually happen."
+Honda's wife, Kimi, commented "That sort of thing didn't usually happen."

-From 1955 to the 1960s, Godzilla played in theaters catering to Japanese-Americans in predominantly-Japanese neighborhoods in the United States.
-An English-subtitled version was shown at film festivals in New York, Chicago, and other cities in 1982.
 An 84-minute cut of the Japanese version was theatrically released in West Germany on April 10, 1956, as Godzilla.
-That version removes the Japanese Diet argument, the acknowledgement of Godzilla as a "child of the H-bomb," references to Hiroshima and Nagasaki, and an altered translation of the mother holding her children.
-The film was re-released theatrically in Japan on November 21, 1982, to commemorate Toho's 50th anniversary.
+That version removes the Japanese Diet argument, the acknowledgment of Godzilla as a "child of the H-bomb," references to Hiroshima and Nagasaki, and an altered translation of the mother holding her children.

+From 1955 to the 1960s, Godzilla played in theaters catering to Japanese-Americans in predominantly Japanese neighborhoods in the United States.
+In the summer of 1982, an English-subtitled version was shown at film festivals and art house cinemas in New York, Chicago, and other U.S. cities, including The Film Center of the School of the Art Institute of Chicago, where it was screened in late August of that year.
+Later that year, the film was re-released theatrically in Japan on November 21, to commemorate Toho's 50th anniversary.
 Since its release, the 1954 film remained unavailable officially in the United States until 2004.

 To coincide with the film's 50th anniversary, art-house distributor Rialto Pictures gave the film a traveling tour-style limited release, coast-to-coast, across the United States, on May 7, 2004.
 It ran uncut with English subtitles until December 19, 2004.
 The film never played on more than six screens at any given point during its limited release.
 The film played in roughly sixty theaters and cities across the United States during its 7 1/2-month release.
 In October 2005, the British Film Institute theatrically released the Japanese version in the United Kingdom.

 On April 18, 2014, Rialto re-released the film in the United States, coast-to-coast, using another limited-style traveling tour.
 That coincided with Godzilla's 60th anniversary but also celebrated the American Godzilla film, which was released that same year.
 To avoid confusion with the Hollywood feature, the Rialto release was subtitled The Japanese Original.
 It was screened in 66 theaters in 64 cities from April 18 to October 31, 2014.

 For its 67th anniversary, a 4K remaster of the film, along with other Godzilla films, was screened in Alamo Drafthouse Cinema locations on November 3, 2021.

+In 2008, images surfaced online of posters for an alleged unofficial Filipino remake of the film titled Tokyo 1960; purportedly directed by Teodorico C. Santos and starring Tessie Quintana and Eddie del Mar.
+However, the supposed film's existence has not been verified by Toho or other official parties, and no videos or screenings have ever surfaced.